Telltale-Modding-Group/DDS-D3DTX-Converter/wiki/tutorial_part3/tutorial_part_3.md

 ---
 ## Step 4/4 Putting the texture in-game

-Copy the **modified D3DTX** file.
-Find the game's directory and put it inside.
+Copy the **modified D3DTX** file and put it inside the game's directory.
 > Note: The game will prioritize loading the new files rather than the ones in the game archives.
 > Optional: If you want to put the texture inside a TTARCH, check out this somewhat-outdated [wiki](/wiki/articles/embed_ttarch.md).